Atrociously/stilts/book/src/language/rust_expressions.md

 inside the delimiters.
 A rust **expression** is a separate concept from a Stilts *expression*.
 A stilts *expression* only exists within the context of a template, and must be surrounded by the stilts delimiters.

+For a display expression to be valid the rust expression within the delimiters must evaluate to a type which implements [`Display`](https://doc.rust-lang.org/std/fmt/trait.Display.html).
+That is however the only limitation, there is absolutely no limitation on syntax.
+For example inside the delimiters here is a fairly complex rust.

 ```html
 <script>
     let data = {% my_data.iter().filter(|x| x.allowed).collect::<Vec<_>>().json() %};